ms-iot/content/en-US/win10/samples/BLEGatt.md

 ![SensorTag Picture]({{site.baseurl}}/images/BLEGatt/SensorTag_with_iPad.jpg)
 <sub>*[Image from Texas Instruments](http://processors.wiki.ti.com/index.php/File:SensorTag_with_iPad.jpg){:target="_blank"}*</sub>

-In this sample we will be connecting a Windows IoT Core device with the [Texas Instruments CC2541 SensorTag Development Kit](http://www.ti.com/tool/cc2541dk-sensor){:target="_blank"} via BLE.
+In this sample we will be pairing and connecting a Windows IoT Core device with the [Texas Instruments CC2541 SensorTag Development Kit](http://www.ti.com/tool/cc2541dk-sensor){:target="_blank"} via BLE.
 The SensorTag is a BLE device powered with the TI CC2541 chip, which features a programmable Bluetooth 4.0 stack.
 On the device are also the following 6 sensors, which are exposing data through the GATT profile:

 1. Contactless IR temperature sensor (Texas Instruments TMP006)